WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Autoregressive Models and the Embedding Space as a -algebra

-Thus, an embedding vector $V$ defined on the measurable space $(\Omega, \mathcal{F}_t, P)$ can be interpreted as a \textbf{random variable over a $\sigma$-algebra}.
+Thus, an embedding vector $V$ on the measurable space $(\Omega, \mathcal{F}_t, P)$ can be interpreted as a \textbf{random variable over the $\sigma$-algebra}.

-Therefore, the LLM as a whole is a \emph{sequential approximator of conditional expectations over $\sigma$-algebras}, and its output is not a pointwise truth value but an average optimality over probability distributions (Lebesgue measure: expectation $E$).
+Consequently, the LLM as a whole is a \emph{sequential approximator of conditional expectations over $\sigma$-algebras}, and its output is not a pointwise truth value but an average optimality with respect to a probability distribution (a Lebesgue measure: the expectation $E$).